-Paid-in capital is the money the company receives from selling its stock.
+Paid-in capital is the money a company receives from selling its stock.
 If the stock has a par value or stated value, then the additional paid-in capital is the money the company received from the stock sale that was in excess of par value.

 When companies issue an initial public offering (IPO), additional shares or a secondary offering, they do so in the primary market.
 Companies only receive money from the proceeds of sales conducted in the primary market, generally selling in individually arranged deals to large institutional investors.
 When it receives stock sale proceeds, the company debits its cash account and credits its common stock or preferred stock account.